 - Fleur de Lis

-If you are looking for some more inspiration or simply want to purchase a wreath or sign already made, check out our Etsy shop where you can find Mardi Gras decorations galore!
-If you want to try to create some of these decorations on your own, be sure to grab your Mardi Gras supplies at DecoExchange.
+If you are looking for some more inspiration or simply want to purchase a wreath or sign already made, check out our Etsy shop, where you can find Mardi Gras decorations and much more!
+If you’re going to try to create some of these decorations on your own, be sure to grab your Mardi Gras supplies at DecoExchange.

 As always, feel free to leave us a comment below or share this post with a friend.
 We appreciate getting your feedback and can’t way to provide y’all with more amazing content!